- Method description

-- Configuring data collection in organization
+- Configuring the data collection in an organization

-- Running script from USB drive
+- Running the Client script from a USB drive

-- Importing data to main application
+- Importing the data to the main application

-- Check list for testing data collection
+- Check list for testing the data collection

 Create two shares and configure access for it:

-On the next steps, you will need to configure the client application startup on remote computers and the data file importing in the main application on the administrator's computer or server where the main program is installed.
+On the next steps, you will need to configure the Client application startup on remote computers and the data file importing in the main application on the administrator's computer or server (where the main program is installed).